-Introduction to Consonant Sounds in English | English Consonants
+Introduction to Consonant Sound in English | Phonetics

-Consonant letters in English language:
+Consonant Letters in English Language

 English language has total 26 alphabets that are divided in two categories: consonant letters and vowel letters.
 Letters are divided on bases of the way we make a speech sound.
 Consonant letters create consonant sound and vowel letters create vowels sounds.